habitatislands/habitatislands.github.io/_pages/register.md

 # Register for a meeting with special guest Dr Dilkina

-Sign up for a one on one slot with Dr Dilkina, Conservation AI expert.
+Sign up for a one on one slot with guest speaker Dr Dilkina, Conservation AI expert.
+Dinner on the 27th and half hour slots on the 28th.
+Dr Dilkina speaks 27th August, 11am in Los Guayacanes Room, Gamboa Rainforest Resort.
+See our [workshop agenda](/agenda/) for other offerings!

 <a href="https://docs.google.com/forms/d/e/1FAIpQLScqNqTFGroWpGTPa0UrSCZkRDG3Rm5SCpbLuQmWdZFxvLo5fg/viewform?usp=header" class="btn btn--primary btn--large" target="_blank" rel="noopener noreferrer">
   Sign up!